Constable Kanakam: Production

 Filming began on 2 December 2024 and the show was announced on the same day.

 Reception

+Season one

 Avad Mohammad of OTTPlay praised the lead cast performances, production design and background score, while being critical towards the screenplay.
 Echoing the same, 10TV gave a mixed review.
 123Telugu wrote "Constable Kanakam is undoubtedly one of the well-made shows technically in the Telugu digital space" adding that writing doesn’t support.